-3104F.1.3 Configuration classification.
-Each MOT shall be designated as regular or irregular based on torsional irregularity criteria presented in ASCE/SEI 7 [4.1].
-An MOT is defined to be irregular when maximum displacement at one end of the MOT transverse to an axis is more than 1.2 times the average of the displacement at the two ends of the MOT as described in Figure 31F-4-1.
-For MOTs with multiple segments separated by expansion ioints, each segment shall be designated as regular or irregular using criteria in this section.
+3104F.1.2 Applicability.
+Section 3104F applies to all new and existing MOTs.
+Structures supporting loading arms, interview of the second state of the second times the average of the displacement at the two ends of the MOT structure, as described in Figure 31F-4-1.
+For MOTs with multiple segments separated by expansion joints, each segment shall be designated as regular or irregular using criteria in this section.
 Expansion joints in this context are defined as joints that separate each structural segment in such a manner that each segment will move independently during an earthquake.